The Guardians of Time: Underworld

-The Underworld very dark and full of strange creatures.
+The Underworld is very dark and full of strange creatures.
 These creatures are souls that have been trapped in the Underworld and have become deformed because of this.
 The land itself has developed trials that one must endure to cross the land.

-At the center of an acid lake, there is a building capable of opening a rift into a similar room inside the Citadel.
+At the center of an acid lake there is a building capable of opening a rift into a similar room inside the Citadel.
 This building was constructed and used by the survivors.
 The survivors were people who fled the Underworld as it was about to be taken over by evil.
 They escaped into the Earthly realm and made the city of Atlantis.
 Their technology at that time was significantly more advanced than current technology.
-When Atlantis sank into the ocean, the survivors then built the Citadel, and made it invisible to natives of the Earthly realm, as their technology was far to advanced to be seen by them.
-Since then, the survivors have also been known as the angels, and they help operate the Citadel.
+When Atlantis sank into the ocean the survivors then built the Citadel and made it invisible to natives of the Earthly realm, as their technology was far too advanced to be seen by them.
+Since then the survivors have also been known as the angels and they help operate the Citadel.

 Other realms

-In the books, there are references to "other realms" and it is said that there are many of these other realms.
+In the books there are references to "other realms" and it is said that there are many of these other realms.
 They are never visited or spoken about in more detail than this.

 In Marianne Curley's Guardians of Time Trilogy series of fictional books, members of the Guard and Order usually have two birth powers, sometimes three.
 They are taught to use these powers by their trainers.
-When they are initiated, they are given gifts by each of the members of the Tribunal.
+When they are initiated they are given gifts by each of the members of the Tribunal.
 These gifts can be a strengthening or focusing of existing powers, abilities, additional powers (rare), or reinforcement of a character's weak area.